jamwalshah/surya_pg_dbda/module_3_DataCollectionAndDBMS/DataCollectionAndDBMS_Notes Surya/Day06- DataCollectionAndDBMS.md

 ### DML operations on data through View

-1. Generally DML operation on data is not possible using views unless it satisfies some criteria
+1. Generally, Views are read-only, and DML operations on data are not possible using views unless it satisfies some criteria
-2. The common conditions that a `VIEW` should satisfy are
+2. The common conditions across all DML operations on data that a `VIEW` should satisfy are
-    1.
+    1. **Single Table:** The view must be based on a single table.
+If the View is based on multiple tables (e.g. using `JOIN`), MySQL will not allow data manipulation (insert, update, delete) on it
+    2. **No Aggregates:** The View should not contain aggregate functions such as `SUM()`, `COUNT()`, `AVG()`, etc. Views that include aggregation are non-updatable
+    3. **No `GROUP BY`:** The View should not use the `GROUP BY` or `HAVING` clauses.
+Grouping alters the underlying data in ways that prevent direct modification
+    4. **No `DISTINCT`:** Using `DISTINCT` in the view's `SELECT` query can also make the view non-updatable because it changes the result set in ways that don't map directly to a single row in the underlying table
+    5. **No calculated or Derived Columns:** The View should not include calculated or derived columns that do not exist in the base table (e.g. expressions or concatenated columns), as this can interfere with updating or deleting individual rows in the underlying table
+    6. **All Non-Nullable columns must be included:** If the underlying table has non-nullable columns, columns must be included in the View's `SELECT` statement.
+This ensures that when you insert or update data, the necessary values are provided

 #### `INSERT` data through View

-1. In general, you cannot `INSERT` data into a view unless it satisfies specific criteria.
-2. Views are primarily read-only, and inserting into a view is allowed only if
-    1. The view is based on a single table
-    2. The view doesn't involve aggregations, joins or GROUP BY clauses
+1. For an `INSERT` operation to work on a View, the View must meet the following additional conditions:
+    1. **Direct Column Mappings:**
-    3. All non-nullable columns in the underlying table are covered by the view, i.e., the view must expose all the columns that require a value when inserting
+        - The View must expose all the necessary columns in the underlying table for the `INSERT` to work.
+This means the columns of the view must directly correspond to the columns in the underlying table that do not have default values or are not nullable
+        - For non-nullable columns or columns without a default value in the underlying table, you must provide a value for those columns through the view during the `INSERT`
-3. Example:
+2. Example:

     ```sql
+    INSERT INTO country_view (COUNTRY_ID, COUNTRY_NAME, REGION_ID)
+    VALUES ('SL', 'ShriLanka', 3) ;
     ```

 #### `UPDATE` data through View

-1. Like `INSERT`, you can only update data through a view if the view meets specific conditions
-    1. The view must map to a single table
+1. For an `UPDATE` operation to work on a View, the View must meet the following additional conditions:
+    1. **Direct Column Mappings:** The columns to be updated in the view must match the underlying table's columns without any transformations.
+If the view presents data in a way that transforms or combines columns (e.g. using `CONCAT` or `IF` statements), MySQL will not allow the update
+    2. **Primary Key or Unique Key:** The view must include a Primary Key or a Unique Key from the underlying table that uniquely identifies the rows being updated.
+Without a unique key, MySQL cannot determine which rows to update when using the views.
+2. Example:

+    ```sql
+    SET COUNTRY_NAME = 'Sri Lanka'
+    WHERE COUNTRY_ID = 'SL' ;
+    ```

 #### `DELETE` data through View

-1. You can also `DELETE` data through a view under similar conditions as `INSERT` and `UPDATE`
-2. The view should satisfy the common conditions as well as some conditions specific to `DELETE` operation on data using `VIEW`
+1. For a `DELETE` operation to work on a View, the View must meet the following additional conditions:
+    1. **Primary Key or Unique Key:** The view should provide a mechanism (such as Primary Key or Unique Key) to uniquely identify the rows to delete.
+If the view does not include a unique key, MySQL won't know which specific row to delete from the underlying table
+2. Example:

+    ```sql
+    DELETE FROM country_view
+    WHERE country_ID = 'SL' ;
+    ```

 ### Alter View